-In July of 2016, a few of our friends and us hosted a Welcome to San Diego party for Syrian refugees who had recently come to the city.
+In July of 2016, a few of our friends in San Diego hosted a Welcome to San Diego party for Syrian refugees who had recently come to the city.
 There were approximately 100 Syrians at the picnic, along with 90 volunteers.
 There was no agenda, there was no order of service, there were no speeches or teachings, just a good old fashioned BBQ at the beach.
 We cooked over 70lbs of chicken and beef, had tables full of salad and coolers filled with water, juice and soda.

 In December of 2016 we had a Christmas party for our Syrian neighbors.
 There were over 100 Syrians there, as well as over 100 volunteers.
-Then, just this fall, we had another picnic with over 400 people celebrating the relationship between Syrians and Americans.
+Then, just this past fall, 2017, we had another picnic with over 400 people celebrating the relationship between Syrians and Americans.
 It is so great to be a part of something that looks so much like Jesus.

 We would like to have you get involved.
 We welcome you to journey with us over the next thirty day as we share stories, news updates, and prayer requests for Syria and the Syrian people.
 We will also be challenged to act on behalf of our Syrian neighbors, through giving of time, money and resources.
 We look forward to seeing how God moves on behalf of our Syrian friends.

 During the month of April, we will be focussing on the Crisis in Syria, praying for and getting involved in bringing change.

 To give towards friends of Syria, please click here.